Laotian-telephonebell2559/laotian-telephonebell2559.github.io/README.md

 [Join our newsletter](https://womeninsoftwarecomputingca.kit.com/abc1c2f56d) to keep in touch or up to date on events!

+## Team
+We are a team of legacy volunteers and leaders who were previously affiliated with the Technical Track of Women Who Code Python.
+Please join us in rebuilding community and continuing the mission of empowering diverse women to excel in technology careers.

+### Eliza Sarobhasa, Founder
+Legacy Women Who Code Vancouver Director and legacy Leadership Fellow for Women Who Code Python Track

 ## Colophon
 <sub>© 2024-2026 Women in Software Computing & Python</sub>